 Not only that, but 90% of accounts follow at least one business on the platform.

 No wonder it’s such an attractive place for businesses to showcase their products.
 People use Instagram to shop, and you should be there with everyone else.
+The top Shopify stores know the value of being on Instagram, so follow their lead.

 80% of people use Instagram to research products and services.
 To be in front of prospective customers when they are making decisions is huge.
 Don’t miss out.